rk150888/NLP_Song_Lyrics_Based_Recommendation/README.md

 Training data songs have been classified into three sentiments:positive, negative, not defined.

 Training :
-1. Created a function to identify lyrics and sentiments from training data
+1. Created a function to identify lyrics and sentiments from training data.
-2. Removed stop word from lyrics
+2. Removed stop word from lyrics.
-3. Created a bag of words of all lyrics
+3. Created a bag of words of all lyrics.
-4. Found frequency distribution of all words
+4. Found frequency distribution of all words.
-5. Applied features to filtered corpus and used Naive-Bayes algorithm to train the classifier on training data
+5. Applied features to filtered corpus and used Naive-Bayes algorithm to train the classifier on training data.

 Testing :
 1. Applied classifier on testing data to find sentiments of song based on lyrics.